zhixin9001/2021-SAA/note/tips.md

     - max item size 400kb
     - also can be used as session store, has open source libs
     - DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
 Immediately after an item in the table is modified, a new record appears in the table's stream.
 AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records
+    - All DynamoDB tables are encrypted
+        - can't disabled
+        - By default, encrypted under an AWS owned customer master key (CMK), which do not write to CloudTrail logs, don't charge
+        - can set to use another customer-managed CMK
 - Redshift
     - a fully-managed petabyte-scale, column-oriented, cloud-based data warehouse
     - designed for large scale data set storage and analysis.